 - Fever (a temperature over 99.1), vomiting, diarrhea, green/yellow colored mucus (runny nose), persistent cough or unexplained rash/bumps, or severe sore throat.
 A student having these conditions at school will be sent home. - In case of an emergency and if parents cannot be reached, the school has the authority to contact a hospital, doctor of choice or may call 911 for an ambulance. - Parents are requested to pick up their children within 30 minutes should the child develop a fever above 99.1 degrees at school or exhibit symptoms of illness or conditions of a communicable disease (rash, pinkeye, head lice, etc.) - Aspirin will not be given to children.
-In some cases, a physician's statement may be necessary to be re-admitted into school. - A Medical Authorization Form (available in the office) must be filled out and left in the office for any student to receive over-the-counter or prescription medications. - Medication from Mexico will NOT be administered by any school staff unless there are U.S. physician's orders on file approving for the substitution of medication from Mexico.
+In some cases, a physician's statement may be necessary to be re-admitted into school. - Students are not allowed to have prescription or over-the-counter medications in their possession (exception is an asthma inhaler). - A Medical Authorization Form (available in the office) must be filled out and left in the office for any student to receive over-the-counter or prescription medications. - Medication from Mexico will NOT be administered by any school staff unless there are U.S. physician's orders on file approving for the substitution of medication from Mexico.
 The medication must be labeled by the pharmacy in English. - All over-the-counter medications need to be provided by parents in original containers with completed medication authorization form.